frapontillo/ai-dialysis-uniba/SCRIPTS.md

 ## Step 4: custom view creation

 The analysis isn't executed on the imported data, as the information has to be normalized and filtered before a valid learning process can be started.
 To create the views that take care of this process, launch the `scripts/04-mysql_scores.sql` script.

+## Step 5: to the clouds!

+You can export the database from a local instance to a cloud-based one using the MySQL Export/Import Data tool that will generate the necessary scripts:

+1. Export the tables only.
+2. Import the tables.
+3. Execute the `scripts/04-mysql_scores.sql` script on the new database.